-When you run the same application in the App Engine emulator on your local box, you need to specify the GCP project and the service account.
+When you run the same application in the App Engine emulator on your local box, you need to specify the Google Cloud project and the service account.

 Configuring access for a local server